php-dev-br/laravel-doc-pt-br/valet.md

 To see a listing of all of your linked directories, run the `valet links` command.
 You may use `valet unlink app-name` to destroy the symbolic link.

-> {tip} You can use `valet link` to serve the same project from multiple (sub)domains.
-To add a subdomain or another domain to your project run `valet link subdomain.app-name` from the project folder.

 <a name="securing-sites"></a>
 **Securing Sites With TLS**